oltisylqa/e-commerce-website/README.md

-For the screenshots of the website check issues ---> Preview.
+For the screenshots of the website click here and check issues ---> Preview.